Veganism is widely cited as a form of vegetarianism, but vegans generally don’t see it like that and prefer to distinguish clearly between the two.

 Vegan: The term ‘vegan’ should not be applied to foods that are, or are made from or with the aid of animals or animal products (including products from living animals).

-On the face of it these guidelines seem pretty clear, but beware.
-The terms ‘vegetarian’ and ‘vegan’ are used voluntarily by industry.
+On the face of it these guidelines seem pretty clear, but beware, as the terms ‘vegetarian’ and ‘vegan’ are used voluntarily by industry.

 Unfortunately when a product states “suitable for vegetarians”, or “suitable for vegans”, it is only an interpretation of what that company thinks is vegetarian or vegan.